quanterall/HaskellMaterials/README.md

 experience that people who don't use Haskell will often misrepresent the usefulness of theory.
 This applies to more things than category theory.

+### Asking questions is good

+We learn when we bump up against things.
+We might not understand the behavior of some code or we might not be able to express ourselves clearly yet.
+We might just wonder if maybe there's a better way to do the thing we're doing because it feels awkward.
+Talking to other people about our code and solutions is a very effective way to stimulate thinking deeply about these things.

+If you have any questions/suggestions on the material or things not covered by the material (yet?) you can pick any way to contact me (RocketChat, Discord, rickard.andersson@quanterall.com) and I'll do my very best to answer, correct or otherwise handle it.

 ## Installing `stack`

 [How to install Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) is a